 11th July 2019

-Security comes before everything else, so you will need to carry out a comprehensive risk assessment while considering issues like performance, aesthetics, and maintenance.
+Security comes before everything else, so you will need to carry out a comprehensive risk assessment while considering performance, aesthetics, and maintenance issues.
 You can do this by thinking like a potential intruder and using photographs, drawings, and notes to identify different weaknesses.
 Also, don’t forget that having a high fence at the front of the school doesn’t necessarily guarantee security if there’s a low fence at the back.
 Ensure your perimeter security is consistent to make it as difficult as possible for intruders to break in.

 Although school fences are there primarily to protect students and staff from intruders, their safety while they’re on the school grounds is important too.
 Ensure the fencing you choose is approved and prevents clothing from being ripped, has no sharp edges, and so on.
-While a height of 1.2 – 1.6m is best for demarcation purposes, for a school, the perimeter fence should ideally be 1.8 – 2.4m high depending on local authority regulations.
+While a height of 1.2 – 1.6m is best for demarcation purposes, the perimeter fence should ideally be 1.8 – 2.4m high for a school, depending on local authority regulations.